tendermint/tendermint/docs/tendermint-core/light-client.md

 ## Overview

-The the light client protocol verifies headers by retrieving a chain of headers, commits and validator sets from a trusted height to the target height, verifying the signatures of each of these intermediary signed headers till it reaches the target height.
+The light client protocol verifies headers by retrieving a chain of headers, commits and validator sets from a trusted height to the target height, verifying the signatures of each of these intermediary signed headers till it reaches the target height.
 From there, all the application state is verifiable with